Neuromorphic Computing for Content-based Image Retrieval: Results

 \section{Results}

-We have implemented and tested 3-layer, 4-layer, and 5-layer SNNs for classification of Fashion-MNIST dataset.
-The architectures we have experimented on are shown in Table \ref{architectures_performance_comparison}.
+\begin{linenumbers} We implemented and tested 3-layer, 4-layer, and 5-layer SNNs for classification of Fashion-MNIST dataset.
+We selected Fashion-MNIST as our evaluation dataset because it is suitable for benchmarking small-footprint computer vision models.
+Note that we use this dataset without data augmentation in our experiments.
+The architectures analyzed are shown in Table \ref{architectures_performance_comparison}.
 In the architecture column, number of convolutional kernels (number of output channels) in each layer are concatenated by hyphens.
-Note that the last architecture in Table \ref{architectures_performance_comparison} is not deployable because the maximum fan-in of Loihi chip is exceeded.
-The fourth SNN architecture in Table \ref{architectures_performance_comparison} scores the best classification test accuracy and its architecture is shown in Fig. \ref{snn_architecture}.
-This SNN consists of three layers, including two convolutional layers and one dense layer.
-We use this SNN to conduct image search and get the following results.
+Note that the last architecture in Table \ref{architectures_performance_comparison} was not deployable on the Loihi chip because the maximum fan-in was exceeded.
+The fourth architecture in Table \ref{architectures_performance_comparison} scores the best classification test accuracy when converted to a SNN; this architecture is shown in Fig. \ref{snn_architecture}.
+It consists of three layers, including two convolutional layers and one dense layer.
+We use this SNN architecture to conduct the rest of the experiments.
+The image embeddings are generated by flattening the output of the last convolutional layer from a $4 \times 4 \times 64$ tensor to a $1024$-dimensional vector.

 The SNN layer partition on a Loihi chip is shown in Fig. \ref{chip0_core_assignment}.
-There are 128 neuromorphic cores on a Loihi chip with 16 cores a row and there are 8 rows.
+There are 128 neuromorphic cores on a Loihi chip in 8 rows with 16 cores a row.
 We can see each layer occupies certain number of the neuromorphic cores.
-Our best performing SNN is relatively compact, so the number of cores occupied is small compared with the number of cores available on a Loihi chip.
+Our best performing SNN (Fig. \ref{snn_architecture}) is relatively compact, so the number of cores occupied is small compared with the number of cores available on a Loihi chip.

 SNN has an intrinsic execution time parameter, called number of time steps, which is used to define how many discrete time slots are given to the network to process information during inference.
 It is intuitive that the more time steps we give our SNN to process the information, the higher performance we get, but the runtime is also larger.
-This tradeoff between performance and number of time steps is shown in Fig. \ref{tradeoff}.
+This tradeoff between performance and number of time steps is shown in Fig. \ref{performance}.
 We can see that performance metrics skyrocket between 4 time steps and 16 time steps and then plateau, showing that using 16 time steps is enough to achieve certain degree of performance.
 The error bars indicate the negligible variations among five independently trained networks, displaying reproducibility of our results.